-- Medication for heart conditions such as Lonoxin, Digoxin and other calcium based channel blockers
+- Medication for heart conditions such as Lanoxin, Digoxin and other calcium-based channel blockers

 - Medication for AIDS and HAART (Highly Active Anti-Retroviral Therapy) a treatment regimen for HIV positive men

-- Some prostrate cancers and prostrate enlargements and related conditions are treated with anti-androgens such as Spironolactone (Aldactone), glutamide and finasteride (Proscar)
+- Some prostate cancers and prostrate enlargements and related conditions are treated with anti-androgens such as Spironolactone (Aldactone), glutamine and finasteride (Proscar)

 - Cancer treatments with chemotherapy